Last Updated: July 14, 2026

 - Download the correct firmware package from the links above.

-- Extract the ZIP to a simple folder path, avoid paths with spaces or special characters, as flash tools may have trouble with them.
+- Extract the ZIP to a simple folder path, avoid paths with spaces or special characters as flash tools may have trouble locating files.

 - Install the Listed Drivers:

 - Confirm all drivers listed above are installed and your PC has been restarted since installation.
-Skipping the restart is a common reason drivers do not work correctly.
+Skipping the restart causes driver failures.

 - Load the Firmware File:

-- Click on the “Scatter-loading” button.
-Navigate to the folder where you extracted the firmware and select the “scatter.txt” file.
+- Click “Scatter-loading” and navigate to the extracted firmware folder to select the “scatter.txt” file.

 - Connect Your Device: